ibpl/web-certificate-tool/README.md

 #### Loading

 Application allows to load private RSA key from PKCS #8 PEM formatted file without encryption or (if password is specified) encrypted with alghorithm supported by [PKIjs](https://pkijs.org/) (i.e. PBKDF2/SHA-256/AES-256-CBC as saved by this application or generated with openssl 3.0).
 Keys are loaded locally in browser using [PKIjs](https://pkijs.org/)

+### Certificate signing requests (CSR)

+#### Generation

+Application allows to generate PKCS #10 PEM formatted CSR from given key and owner's ID (which is stored in subject CN).

+#### Saving

+Application allows to copy generated CSR to clipboard or save it to file or pass it to default e-mail client (to be sent in e-mail message body).

+### Certificates

+#### Loading

+Application allows to load certificate from PEM formatted file.
+Certificates are loaded locally in browser using [PKIjs](https://pkijs.org/)

+#### Saving

+Application allows to save private RSA key and its certificate in PKCS #12 formatted file encrypted with PBKDF2/SHA-256/AES-256-CBC (similar as openssl 3.0 does).

 ## Licenses